StephanStu/Camera-Based-Vehicle-Position-Estimation/README.md

   * Linux: Run chmod u+x installEigenLibrary.sh && ./installEigenLibrary.sh

 ## Basic Build Instructions
-This section explains how to build &amp deploy the application.
+This section explains how to build and deploy the application.

 1. Clone this repo.
 2. Change the directory to the build directory: `cd build`
 3. Compile: `cmake .. && make`
-4. Run it: `./VBRPE relative-path-to-video-or-image-file`, e.g. `./VBRPE test/test02.jpg`
+4. Run it: `./CBPE relative-path-to-video-or-image-file`, e.g. `./CPBE test/test02.jpg`

+Note: CBPE is the short form for *Camera-based Position Estimation*.

 ## Running the Application
 The application can be run by calling it with a relative path to a suitable video or a relative path to a suitable image.